 8. How are small businesses in your industry currently affected by large competitors (e.g., chain stores, franchises or online retailers like Amazon)?
 What trends are expected?

 9. What niche markets are currently hot in this industry?
 Explain the trends.

-10 What political, economic, social and technological trends are being predicted by industry experts?
+10. What political, economic, social and technological trends are being predicted by industry experts?
 (Document your sources.)
 How will these trends affect small businesses in your industry over the next year?
 How about the next two to three years?

-INDUSTRY RESEARCH WORKSHEET-CONTINUED
+INDUSTRY RESEARCH WORKSHEET-CONT.
 BUSINESS FIT IN THE INDUSTRY

-How is it different? compare to other businesses in your industry?
+11. How does your business compare to other businesses in your industry?
 How is it similar?
+How is it different?

-12. How do your products an current and future trends. nd business fit into the industry?
-Relate this to your discussion of nity to enter this industry?
+12. How do your products and business fit into the industry?
+Relate this to your discussion of current and future trends.

+13. Why is there an opportunity to enter this industry?
 How will you take advantage of it?
-Wha ace?
+What threats and risks do you face?
 How will you address them?

-14. How is your business pos itioned to profit from the trends you identified?
-14. How is your business pos itioned to profit from the trends you identified?
-14. How is your business pos itioned to profit from the trends you identified?
-14. How is your business pos itioned to profit from the trends you identified?
+14. How is your business positioned to profit from the trends you identified?